apache/druid/docs/design/coordinator.md

 The maximum number of running compaction tasks is `min(sum of worker capacity * slotRatio, maxSlots)`.
 Note that even though `min(sum of worker capacity * slotRatio, maxSlots)` = 0, at least one compaction task is always submitted if the compaction is enabled for a dataSource.
-See [Compaction Configuration API](../operations/api-reference.md#compaction-configuration) and [Compaction Configuration](../configuration/index.md#compaction-dynamic-configuration) to enable the compaction.
+See [Automatic compaction configuration API](../operations/api-reference.md#automatic-compaction-configuration) and [Automatic compaction configuration](../configuration/index.md#automatic-compaction-dynamic-configuration) to enable the compaction.

 Compaction tasks might fail due to the following reasons.